lubero07/ITC-web-task/README.md

 # ITC website creation
- ### This is my first website created for ITC Web team using html,css and java script
+ ### This is my first website created for ITC Web team assignment using html,css and java script
  ### Link for the website - https://lubero07.github.io/ITC-web-task/